merchantprotocol/documentation/docs/05_Magento_v1/15_Geo_Discount_Pricing/04_Setting_Price_Per_Zone.md

 If you want to delete/edit the prices go to the Action column.

 Assume that you have provided 10 percent discount on a Product A for United States.
-The visitor will see product price with discount according to his / her place of residence.
-The visitor location can be adjusted manually with Customer Locator function.
+The visitor will see the product price with the discount according to his place of residence.
+The visitor's location can be adjusted manually with the Customer Locator function.

 ![Zone Pricing - View Products](zone-pricing-product-viewlist.png)